dMajoIT/ArmmiteF407/README.md

-The STM32CubeIDE project is in subdirectory ArmmiteF407.
+The STM32CubeIDE project is directory ArmmiteF407.
 This should be placed in your STM32CubeIDE workspace. e.g. workspace/ArmmiteF407 and opened and compiled using STM32CubeIDE.
-A compiled binary version is under the the binaries subdirectory.
+A compiled binary version is under the the binaries directory.
-A user manual for MMBasic on the STM32F407 is under the docs subdirectory.
+A user manual for MMBasic on the STM32F407 is under the docs directory.

 Change list from V5.07.00